xitizzz/xitizzz.github.io/projects.md

 * The project was oriented on creating computationally light weight video processing solution which can potentially be used on light weight systems (like raspberry pi) in real time.
 * The program used background subtraction and Kalman filter for tracking and counting.

 As this project is confidential, currently I am unable to share code and other details.
 I have asked for permission to share more.

+### Toxic Comment Classification with CNN for Text
+Demonstration of text based convolutional neural networks for toxic comment classification.
+Check git repository [here](https://github.com/xitizzz/Text-CNN-Toxic-Comment-Classification).

+### Traffic Sign Recognition using Deep Neural Network
+Implementation convolutional neural networks using [Keras](https://keras.io/) to recognize GTSRB traffic signs.
+Check git repository [here](https://github.com/xitizzz/Traffic-Sign-Recognition-using-Deep-Neural-Network).